fazeshrestha009/fazeshrestha009/README.md

 # 💫 About Me:
-I’m a student studying BCA.<br>Mostly interested in FrontEnd Developing.<br>
+I’m a student studying BCA.<br>Mostly interested in Frontend Development.<br>

 ## 🌐 Socials: